Long term community care strategy launches Hayat Pharmacy into the national spotlight during COVID-19 pandemic and beyond.

 When you hear the word “visionary” thoughts of legendary products and services are sure to come to mind.
 Apple, Google, GE and Microsoft, among others, whose visions literally changed and improved billions of lives for the better.
 But, what about pharmacy?

 “Visionary” is a word we hear often in pharmacy.
 Yet it’s a rare moment when we see it in action.
 That all changed when we sat down to talk with Dr. Hashim Zaibak, the founder and CEO of Wisconsin-based Hayat Pharmacy.
-We got to see, first hand, how this pharmacist’s vision transformed a single community pharmacy into 19 stores — and a household name in the news — within 10 years.
+We got to see, first hand, how this pharmacist’s vision transformed a single community pharmacy into 19 stores into 19 stores — and a household name in the news — within 10 years.

 A Pharmacist’s People-Centric Vision Improves Communities’ Lives, Enhances Job Satisfaction and Builds a Roadmap for Long-term Success